calebjohn24/pytorch_autoencoder/README.md

 Basic autoencoder built in pytorch

-Tested with the Cifar-10 dataset
+Tested w/ the Cifar-10 dataset